 The Georgia United Methodist Foundation partners with donors, local churches, participating United Methodist-related schools, and the United Methodist Higher Education Foundation to award United Methodist Dollars for Scholars scholarships valued at up to $4,000 each year.
 The Foundation has awarded over 900 scholarships from scholarship endowments totaling nearly $800,000.
 The Foundation also manages scholarship endowments that send scholarships directly to colleges, universities, and seminaries.

 – Enrolled or plan to enroll in a full-time undergraduate or graduate degree program at one of the participating United Methodist higher education institutions.

-$25,000 Investment = Annual $1,000 Scholarships Forever
+$25,000 Investment = Annual $1,000 Scholarship Forever

 The Foundation’s Scholarship Ministry empowers the next generation of spiritual leaders!
 Our goal is to increase our scholarship endowments to fund 100 scholarships.

 When a donor establishes an endowment fund with the Georgia United Methodist Foundation, they can rest assured their gift given to support an organization’s mission or a cause they strongly believe in will endure, even beyond their lifetimes.

 “We have been blessed in abundance with families who always gave back to God and community.
 We grew up with the Scripture, “to whom much is given, much is expected.”
 We are strong believers in giving back and would love to see more people of color have the opportunity to be philanthropists.
 When we created the scholarship endowment fund with the Foundation, it was a double win.
 We could say specifically it is for a student at Clark Atlanta University, which has an African American heritage and is a Methodist university.
 A lot of people get out of school with huge debt.
 We want to soften that blow and create philanthropists who understand the need to give back, especially to communities that don’t normally have that opportunity.”